Waqar Akbar Cheema

 5.2 Meaning of “Give yourself to me”

 In view of the above consideration it is evident that the words “give yourself to me” were neither by the way of marriage proposal which had already been solemnized nor a call to waive the dower for it had also been agreed as in the report with Ibn Sa‘d.
-It was only to by the way of intimate talk between two spouses.
+It was only by the way of intimate talk between spouses.
 Explaining these words Ibn Hajar, therefore, writes:

 ويكون قوله هبي لي نفسك تطييبا لخاطرها واستمالة لقلبها ويؤيده قوله في رواية لابن سعد إنه اتفق مع أبيها على مقدار صداقها وأن أباها قال له إنها رغبت فيك وخطبت إليك

 His words, ‘Give me yourself’ were to put her at ease and to sway her heart.
 And this is supported by the narration of Ibn Sa‘d that he had agreed with her father on the amount of dower and her father had mentioned to the Prophet, ‘She has liking for you and wants to marry you.’

 In fact a report from Ma‘mar b. al-Muthanna (d.
 209/824) clarifies this point:

 تزوج رسول الله ص من اليمن أسماء بنت النعمان بن الجون بن شراحيل بن النعمان، من كنده، فلما دخل عليها، فدعاها اليه، فقالت: تعال أنت، وأبت ان تجيء فطلقها.

 The Prophet married a Yemeni woman by the name of Asma’ bt. al-Nu‘man b. al-Jawn b.
 Sharahil b. al-Nu‘man, of the Kindah.
 When he went to see her and invited her [to approach] him she said “[No], you approach me!”
 She refused to approach him, so he divorced her.